osscameroon/miniyotas/README.md

 # miniyotas
-minimalistic version of yotas our recognition system
+minimalistic version of our reward system, yotas.

+## Dependency
+You might need to install `yarn` and a `node` version >= 15

+## How to add yotas
+Yotas are set by one of OSS Cameroon admin on this [spreadsheet](https://docs.google.com/spreadsheets/d/1T3eiwqCds2kvBsC2L4vh2kEE8zCa3ZaNHzB30spRHpw)

+## How to run locally
+Run `yarn dev`